lanl/ssys/paper/paper.md

 # Acknowledgments

 This work was inspired by a phone call with Michael A. Savageau in 2025.
-I am grateful to Mike for his mentorship, exemplary scholarship, and decades of support and friendship.
+I am grateful to Mike for his kind mentorship early in my career, exemplary scholarship, and enduring support and friendship.

 This work was supported by the National Institutes of Health (NIH) National Institute of General Medical Sciences (NIGMS) under grant R01GM111510 and by the U.S. Department of Energy through the Los Alamos National Laboratory (LANL).
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).